Li Ao: Writing career

-After his release, Li continued to publish articles in magazines and newspapers, criticizing the Kuomintang government.
+Li's novel Mountaintop Love (上山．上山．愛), about a mother and a daughter who fall in love with the same man, though several years apart, established his status as a novelist, solidified by Martyrs' Shrine: The Story of the Reform Movement of 1898 in China (北京法源寺), a novel about the Hundred Days' Reform.
 Ninety-six of his books were banned in Taiwan until 1991.
-In the 1980s he also sponsored numerous anti-Kuomintang magazines.

-His novel Mountaintop Love (上山．上山．愛), about a mother and a daughter who fall in love with the same man, though several years apart, established Li's status as a prominent novelist.
-His novel Martyrs' Shrine: The Story of the Reform Movement of 1898 in China (北京法源寺), is about the beginning and the failure of the Hundred Days' Reform.
-Li also published his autobiography in 2001, revealing more than ten of his romantic affairs.
-The bulk of his work, however, is non-fiction and consists mainly of essays and historical commentaries.

-Entry into politics
+Popular in mainland China in the 1990s and 2000s, the majority of his books have been prohibited from republishing since 2012 amid China's tightened censorship under General Secretary of the Chinese Communist Party Xi Jinping, except his two memoirs and Martyrs' Shrine.

+Political career

-Li participated in the presidential election in 2000 as a candidate for the New Party.
+Li participated in Taiwan's presidential election in 2000 as a candidate for the New Party.
 Li usually played the role of a political gadfly, and his campaign was largely symbolic.
 He took the election as an opportunity to "educate" the people of Taiwan.
 Both Li and his party publicly encouraged people to vote for James Soong.
 During the presidential debates, Li even stated that he was not planning to vote for himself and that people should vote for Soong.

-Since the 2000 presidential election, Li had bitterly spoken out against pro-independence Nobel laureate Yuan T. Lee, who publicly supported Chen Shui-bian.
+Since the 2000 Taiwanese presidential election, Li had bitterly spoken out against pro-independence Nobel laureate Yuan T. Lee, who publicly supported Chen Shui-bian.
 He also accused former President Lee Teng-hui of corruption.
 In October 2004, Li ran in the December 11 legislative election as a non-partisan candidate of the South Taipei constituency, and was subsequently elected to be the last winning place.
 He took office as an independent legislator on 1 February 2005.

 In February 2005, Li held a press conference, accusing the PFP leader, James Soong of having changed his opposition towards military weapons purchase from the United States under the influence of people of pro-American inclination, people with CIA backgrounds and arms traders who would receive kick-backs.
 Li threatened Soong that he would reveal the names of the people with CIA backgrounds, who were influencing Soong, to the general public unless Soong reverted to his previous opposition position.
 PFP legislators dismissed the accusation and responded that Li Ao should reveal his evidence to support his story.